Cyber Security

 Endpoint Protection: Safeguarding Data During Disasters

-is essential for safeguarding data during disasters, particularly as organizations increasingly rely on connected devices.
+Endpoint protection is essential for safeguarding data during disasters, particularly as organizations increasingly rely on connected devices.
 By implementing robust security measures across all endpoints—such as laptops, desktops, and mobile devices—entities can ensure that sensitive information remains secure, even in the event of a breach.
-With 80-90% of successful ransomware attacks originating from unmanaged devices, is vital for minimizing data loss and maintaining operational continuity during crises.
+With 80-90% of successful ransomware attacks originating from unmanaged devices, endpoint protection is vital for minimizing data loss and maintaining operational continuity during crises.

 The central node represents the core topic of endpoint protection, while the branches show key areas related to it, helping you visualize the importance and interconnectedness of various security measures.